 Manufacturers should consider the two main aspects when deciding which system is best.
 The amount of materials to be treated and the size of the parts to be treated.
 We have the ability to produce custom systems up to 40,000 liters for large device processing.

 The process of manufacturing a low pressure plasma system requires a strong understanding of vacuum chambers and vacuum related components.
-This source of industrial hardware is in demand by industry and research teams that perform work that is not specifically plasma related.
+This source of industrial hardware is in demand by industry and university research teams that perform work that is not specifically related to plasma technology or plasma science.
 A well designed, and industry tested line of vacuum chambers and related products are available to satisfy this market need.

-These low pressure custom vacuum chambers are commonly used in high altitude testing, material drying, or out gasing, just to name a few.
+Our low pressure custom vacuum chambers are commonly used in high altitude testing, material drying, or out gassing, just to name a few.
 These chambers have very easy programming and control systems that make operation straightforward.
+Whatever your requirements are, Thierry Corp. can help you with your custom-tailored vacuum chamber and the accessories that go with it.
+Click on the link below and...